JMPerez/spotify-new-releases-demo/README.md

 Demo for New Releases Spotify Web API endpoint
 ===========

 This is a simple demo for the Spotify Web API [New Releases endpoint](https://developer.spotify.com/web-api/get-list-new-releases/).
+It is built using the [Spotify Web API JS wrapper](https://github.com/JMPerez/spotify-web-api-js) and [Knockout.js](http://knockoutjs.com/).
+A version using [React](http://facebook.github.io/react/) is available on [jmperez/spotify-new-releases-demo-react](https://github.com/JMPerez/spotify-new-releases-demo-react).

 ## Usage